Public Health MPH

 We encourage active learning through discussion, problem-solving and group work.
 Some teaching sessions may involve student presentations, and preparation or further reading.

-Some of the health issues that you'll cover include:
+Some of the topics you'll cover include:

 Depending on your modules, you'll be assessed through a combination of: